Cement-based grout is the most common type of grout and the least expensive, but needs to be sealed after installation to prevent staining.

 However, you won't have efflorescence or color splotches with Prism.
 This is an ideal grout for use with marble, travertine, limestone, and slate.
 Seal your natural stone before you grout with Prism for easier grout clean up and to prevent the grout from discoloring the stone, then add another coat of sealer to everything (grout and stone) after the Prism grout has cured (3 days).

 Instead of mixing water with your cement-based grout, mix in Grout Shield.
 Grout Shield bonds with the cement in such a way that you'll never have to seal your grout again.

 We stock the 70oz bottle to go with our 17lb boxes of Prism.
-Mix 1 bottle into every one box's worth of grout powder (mixing up half of that 17lbs? only use half of the bottle).
+Mix 1 bottle into every one box's worth of grout powder (mixing up only half of that 17lb box?
+Only use half of the bottle).

-At $39.98 per bottle + $39 per box of Prism, this method is almost the same cost as an $89 bucket of QuartzLock pre-mixed grout, but cement grout has a longer working time and cement grout residue is easier to clean up.
+One bottle of Grout Shield + one box of grout can cost about as much as one gallon of pre-mixed grout, but cement grout has a longer working time, will cover more area, and cement grout residue is easier to clean up.